davidwisch/physicscode/site/examples/physics_sampling.markdown

 # Sampling a Function

-In many physics programs you will be asked to "sample a function".
+In many physics programs you may be required to "sample a function".
 What this means is to find the value of the function at various values [of its independent variable(s)] and store this data for output (graphing) or some kind of further analysis.

 The "Basic Operations" section of [examples](/examples) covers all of the skills needed to sample a function but since it's such a common task, we'll show a complete example here.

-The following program samples the function *cos(x<sup>2</sup>)* 1000 in the range of 0 &rarr; &Pi;, stores the data in an array, then prints the data to the screen.
+The following program samples the function *cos(x<sup>2</sup>)* 1000 times in the range of 0 &rarr; &Pi;, stores the data in an array, then prints the data to the screen.

 **Choose a language:**